 Let's face it; no one enjoys cleaning their bathroom, that's why you want the right cleaner to make this chore as pain-free as possible.
 You'll need a product that can tackle all the grimy mess that builds up in your bathroom; one that can remove soap scum from tiles and glass as well as shower heads, bath tubs and taps.

 We select a range of bathroom cleaners that you can buy at major supermarkets and send them to a laboratory for testing.
-In-house, we work out the value for money of each product by measuring how much detergent comes out with each pump of the trigger.
+In-house, we work out the value for money of each product by calculating cost per 100mL as well as checking for various claims from the manufacturer.

 With a range of products on the market, what makes us choose one bathroom cleaner to test over another?
 As with most of our product testing, our aim is to test the most popular brands on the market and what you're most likely to see in stores.